CurveDocs/curve-docs/docs/crvUSD/pegkeepers/PegKeeperRegulator.md

 ### `stablecoin`
 !!! description "`PegKeeperRegulator.stablecoin() -> address: view`"

     Getter for the stablecoin the PegKeeper stabilizes, which is crvUSD.
-This address is set when intializing the contract and can not be changed.
+This address is set when initializing the contract and can not be changed.

     Returns: stablecoin (`address`).